Skip to main content

 Automatic playbook extraction

 Finish a multi-step workflow — release to PyPI, deploy to Cloudflare, publish to MCP Registry — and piia-engram detects it at session end.
 It generates a structured draft playbook (steps, pitfalls, trigger keywords) and saves it to a staging area.
-Next time you do the same task, the AI finds the playbook and follows it, skipping the mistakes you already solved.
-No manual recording required — Engram starts the draft, you confirm, AI completes.
+Next time you do the same task, the AI can retrieve the confirmed playbook as a passive reference, walk through the steps with you, and record the outcome.
+No manual recording required — Engram starts the draft, you confirm, the host AI stays accountable.
 See Playbook Auto-Extraction below.

 Local tools registry